Anti-Inflammatory Diet Plan →

 • Kiwi fruit and pomegranate arils

-• Chocolate covered or honey glazed nuts
+• Chocolate-covered or honey-glazed nuts

-• White cheddar cheese
+• White Cheddar cheese

 • Cream cheese and apples

-woman holding charcuterie board for brunch
+woman holding charcuterie board filled with brunch foods and a cup of tea.

 Print